Wasenshi123/app-update-server/README.md

 ## Update File
 This server expects the most universal format for every platform, **tarball** (```*.tar.gz```).
-You can use any tool available in your platform to put every files and folder into .tar archive, then compress into .gz, that is the basic of tarball.
+You can use any tool available in your platform to put every files and folders into .tar archive, then compress into .gz, that is the basic of tarball.

 ## Path Rule
 The server support multiple apps.
 So you must specify your app name.
 The base path for all update file will be inside ```./apps/{APPNAME}``` path.
-And in the API, version checking will be called at : ```http://{baseurl}/update/{APPNAME}/check```
+And in the API, version checking will be called at : ```http://{url-to-this-server}/update/{APPNAME}/check```

 ### App Name Config
 You can specify the dictionary for app names, using **appsettings.json** file.
 The format is ```{APPNAME}: {corresponding folder name}```